Free PDF Brief

 At what price does Adobe become a clear buy?

-At such levels, the gap in valuation will be virtually zero with conservative assumptions, i.e. the investors are already paying a price that already reflects low growth expectations.
-This provides a good risk-reward profile of having a minimal downside and the upside is not compromised.
+At such levels, the valuation gap is minimal under conservative assumptions, meaning investors are effectively paying a price that already reflects low long-term growth expectations (~2%–3%).
+This creates a favorable risk-reward profile, where downside is constrained while upside remains intact if growth normalizes.

 Adobe’s expected return: what investors get at current price